kevinjdev/Learn-Advanced-Cpp/README.md

 ```

 ## C++ Features
-Each one of the .cpp files in the subfolders can be compiled an run individually.
+Each one of the .cpp files in the subfolders of can be compiled and run individually.

+## Certificate
 <img src="/media/certificate-kj.jpg" width="600" height="400" />